What is CARB Compliance and CARB-compliant Generators?

-What Is CARB and What Is a CARB-Compliant Generator?
+What Is CARB Compliance and What Is a CARB-Compliant Generator?

 Commercial generators are the backbone of your company.
 They help you keep operations going during power outages and other disasters that disrupt your main power grid.
 Having a generator that complies with your local regulations will help you maintain company efficiency while protecting the environment and the people around you.